+- Hayward Variable

-Hayward Variable Speed Pump
+Speed Pump

-Thursday 1:27p 1725rpm 380 Watts
+- 2. Thursday 1:27p 1725rpm 380 Watts

-3. Timer 1 timer will end at 11:45p
+- Timer 1 timer will end at 11:45p

-NOTE: Speeds can be selected at this time to temporarily run the pump, however, it is recommended that the drive configuration and timers be set according to individual installation site requirements (see page 19 for more details).
+Note: Speeds can be selected at this time to temporarily run the pump, however, it is recommended that the drive configuration and timers be set according to individual installation site requirements (see section 6.7 for more details).
 At this point, pressing the MENU button will select the Configuration Menu.

+6.6.
 Configuration Menu

 Screen Buttons Used Comments 1.
-Configuration Menu Locked <> Press and hold $<$ and $>$ buttons for several seconds to unlock the Configuration Menu.
-2. Configuration Menu press > to enter <> Use the > button to enter the Configuration Menu.
-3. press +/- to change or > view next item 4.
-Display Language English + - 〈 〉 Select language for all displayed messages.
-Move to next menu item.
-5. Time: Th 1:27PM + change or > skip + - <> Use + button to change clock setting.
-Use > if clock is correct.

-Screen Buttons Used Comments 6.
-Set Day and Time Thursday 1:27p +- Adjust day/time setting.
-Move to next selection, then move to next menu item.
-7. Speed Selection rpm + - <> Select pump speed display: rpm (revolutions per minute) or % of full speed.
-Move to next menu item.
-8. Max allowed speed 3450 (600-3450rpm) + - <> Set maximum running speed of pump.
-Move to next menu item.
-9. Min allowed speed 600 (600-3450rpm) + - <> Set minimum running speed of pump.
-Move to next menu item.
-10. Prime Duration 8:00 minutes + - <> Select pump prime duration.
-Move to next menu item.
-NOTE E: User may set the pump to prime at the ma ximum allowed speed for 0- -15 minutes in 30 second increments.
-11. Remote Control Mode Stand Alone + - <> Select Stand Alone or Relay Control.
-Move to next menu item.
-NOTE E: See page 13 for more detail.
-12. Low Temp Operation Disabled + - <> Enable or Disable Low Temp Operation.
-Move to next menu item.
-13. Low Temp Setting 4°C (39.2°F) + - <> Set temperature to activate Low Temp Operation.
-Move to next menu item. allow NOTE: When the pump is stopped and the ambient temperature drops below the operation temperature set point, the pump will prime and then run at the Max allowed speed setting for 8 hours.
+Configuration Menu Locked \\ Press & hold < and > buttons for several seconds to unlock Configuration Menu 2.
+Configuration Menu press > to enter \\ Use > to enter Configuration Menu 3.
+Press +/- to change, or > view next item 4.
+Time: Th 1:27PM + change or > skip + - Use + to change clock setting Use > if clock is correct 5.
+Set Day and Time Thursday 1:27p + - Adjust day/time setting Move to next selection, then to next menu item 6.
+Speed Selection rpm + - <> Select whether to display speed in rpm (Revolutions per Minute) or % of full speed Move to next menu item 7.
+Max allowed speed 3450 (600-3450rpm) + - Set maximum running speed of pump Move to next menu item 8.
+Min allowed speed 600 (600-3450rpm) + - Set minimum running speed of pump Move to next menu item 9.
+Prime Duration 8:00 minutes + - Select pump prime duration Move to next menu item Note : User may set the pump to prime at the maximum all owed speed for 0-15 minutes in 30 second increments.
+10. Remote Control Mode Stand Alone + - <> Select Stand Alone or Relay Control Move to next menu item Note See section 5.3 for more detail. - 11.
+Low Temp Operation Disabled + - ⟨ > Enable or Disable Low Temp Operation Move to next menu item 12.
+Low Temp Setting 4°C (39.2°F) + - <> Set temperature to activate Low Temp Operation Move to next menu item pump, system plumbing, or pool from freezing.
+If Low Temp Operation is disabled, the temperature setting screen is not shown.

+Note: When the pump is stopped and the ambient temperature drops below the operation temperature set point, the pump will prime and then run at the MAX allowed speed setting for 8 hours.
 Low temperature operation is not active when the pump is being remotely controlled.
-Low temperature operation is NOT intended to protect the pump, system plumbing, or pool from freezing.
-If Low Temp Operation is disabled, the temperature setting screen is not shown intended to protect the pump, system plumbing, or pool from freezing.
-If Low Temp Operation is disabled, the temperature setting screen is not shown.
+Low temperature operation is NOT intended to protect the

-14. Password Protection Disabled + - <> Use to enable or disable password protection.
-Move to next menu item.
-15. Password Timeout + - Use to set password timeout.
-0:15 <> Move to next menu item.
+Screen Buttons Used Comments 13.
+Password Protection Disabled + - <> Use to enable or disable password protection Move to next menu item 14.
+Password Timeout 0:15 + - <> Use to set password timeout Move to next menu item

-NOTE: This sets the amount of time from the last button activation after the system has been unlocked to the point where the system becomes locked again.
+Note: This sets the amount of time from the last button activation after the system has been unlocked to the point where the system becomes locked again.

-16. System Password + - Use to set password timeout.
-10. + change or > skip <> Move to next menu item.

-Screen Buttons Used Comments 17.
-Set Password 0 + - 〈〉 Use to set selected password character.
-Move to next password character/next menu item.
-18. Confirm Password 0 + - <> Use to set selected password character.
-Move to next password character/next menu item.
+15. System Password + change or > skip + - <> Use change system password if desired Move to next menu item 16.
+Set Password + - 〈 〉 Use to set selected password character Move to next password character/next menu item 17.
+Confirm Password + - <> Use to set selected password character Move to next password character/next menu item

-NOTE: If the new password is not confirmed correctly, then the user will be prompted again to confirm the password.
+Note: If the new password is not confirmed correctly, then the user will be prompted again to confirm the password.
 If a mistake is made when entering the password, pressing Stop/Resume will cancel the action.